 The next important element you need to check before buying your bathroom exhaust fan is the sound rating.
 It is measured in sones and is also printed outside the box.
 Good quality fans are engineered to run more quietly than low-priced, poor-quality products.

 Bathroom exhaust fans usually have a sound rating in the range of 0.5 to 6.0 sones, where 0.5 is very quiet, and 6.0 means it is very loud.
-Look for a bathroom exhaust fan with a sone rating of approximately 1 instead of 3 or 4.
+Look for a quiet bathroom exhaust fan with a sone rating of approximately 1 instead of 3 or 4.

 Consider Special Features